School of Nursing

 The M.S. in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
 Coursework builds on the baccalaureate degree in nursing and is based on theory and research in nursing and related disciplines.
 The program provides the foundation for continued professional development and for doctoral study.
 Students are prepared to provide leadership and to initiate collaborative relationships with others for the purposes of improving nursing and health care and influencing health policy.
 Master's students in nursing gain skill and knowledge that builds on their clinical experience and generalist undergraduate preparation.
 Graduate students extend their clinical expertise in working with individuals, families, and high risk populations.
 Master's students gain skills in clinical decision making and differential diagnosis; in case management and consultation; in client/patient teaching; in assessments and interventions; and in program design, implementation, and evaluation.

-The Family Nurse Practitioner (FNP) concentration prepares an advanced practice nurse who functions as a primary care practitioner to individuals, families, groups, and communities.
+The Family Nurse Practitioner (FNP) concentration prepares an advanced practice nurse who functions as a primary care practitioner to individuals across the lifespan, families, groups, and communities.
 Graduates who complete this concentration are eligible to sit for national certification as a family nurse practitioner.

-The FNP concentration is 4-6 academic semesters in length for students taking an average of 9-16 credits per semester and 6-8 semesters for students taking 6-9 credits per semester.
+The Family Nurse Practitioner concentration is 4-6 semesters in length for students taking 9-16 credits per semester or 6-8 semesters for students taking 6-9 credits per semester.
 Both full-time and part-time studies are available.
-A total of 53 credit hours is required for completion of the Family Nurse Practitioner concentration.
+A total of 50 credit hours is required for completion of the FNP concentration.

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The family nurse practitioner concentration has a total of 616 clinical hours: 168 hours in clinical semester one, 224 hours in clinical semester two, and 224 hours in clinical semester three.
+The FNP concentration has a total of 600 clinical hours: 112 hours in clinical semester one, 244 hours in clinical semester two, and 244 hours in clinical semester three.

 BIO 545 Advanced Pathophysiology (must be taken prior to starting clinical)